AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 // val invalidAge: PositiveInt = -5 // compile-time error
 ```

-We have a base type `Int` and we are refining it with a constraint `Positive`.
+We’re taking a regular `Int` and refining it with the constraint `Positive`.

-Let's now look at a more fancy example, which validates an email via a simplified regex:
+Let’s take it up a notch with a slightly fancier example.
+This one validates an email using a simplified regex:

 ```scala
 type Email = String :| Match["""^[a-z0-9]+@[a-z0-9]+\.[a-z]{2,3}$"""]